manureta/suite/docs/usermanual/source/processing/processes/raster/contour.rst

 Creating temperature contour lines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following example chains the ``gs:Contour`` with the `gs:BarnesSurface<processing.processes.raster.barnes>`_ to extract contour lines from a points feature collection.
+The following example chains the ``gs:Contour`` process with the `gs:BarnesSurface<processing.processes.raster.barnes>` process to extract contour lines from a points feature collection.
 The ``gs:BarnesSeurface`` process computes an intermediate layer that is then vectorized to lines by the ``gs:Contour`` process.

-Contour lines are computed for an interval of 5 degrees.
+Contour lines are computed for an interval of 1 degrees, and the computation is limited to the area of peninsular Spain.

 Input parameters for ``gs:BarnesSurface``: